Ensembl/ensembl-client/src/assets/browser/blackbox/README.md

 * `blackbox_push` and `blackbox_pop` maintain the stack (but see the `blackbox_stack!` macro);
 * `blackbox_log` adds a log record (but see the `blackbox_log!` macro);
 * `blackbox_count`, `blackbox_set_count` and `blackbox_reset_count` create, set, and reset counter records.
 The value is only added to the dataset when `blackbox_reset_count` is called (which also resets the count to zero);
-* `blackbox_start` and `blackbox_end` allow elapsed records (but see the `blackbox_time!` macro);
+* `blackbox_start` and `blackbox_end` allow elapsed records (but see the `blackbox_time!` macro for something which is usually easier);
 * `blackbox_metronome` is called to tick a metronome record;
 * `blackbox_model` and  `blackbox_format` retrieve `Model`s and `Format`s directly;
 * `blackbox_clear` is used in thread-local mode to remove a model for a thread which is terminating, but best efforts thread-termination interception does its best to do that for you.
 Calling it again manually will do no harm.

 ### Macros

 * `blackbox_log!` is a convenience macro for access to `blackbox_log` which does formatting.
-As the macro compiles to nothing except when blackbox is in use any expensive operations in the arguments, and the formatting, compile to nothing.
+As the macro compiles to nothing except when blackbox is in use, any expensive operations in the arguments, and the formatting, compile to nothing.
 * `blackbox_stack!` wraps a code block to push a stack level string whenever it's executing;
 * `blackbox_count!`, `blackbox_set_count!` and `blackbox_reset_count!` are wrappers around the count record static methods which compile to nothing except when blackbox is compiled in use;
-* `blackbox_metronome` is wrapper around the metronome record static method which compiles to nothing except when blackbox is compiled in use;
+* `blackbox_metronome!` is wrapper around the metronome record static method which compiles to nothing except when blackbox is compiled in use;
+* `blackbox_start!` and `blackbox_end!` implement elapsed records (but see `blackbox_time!` below for something which is usually easier);
-* `blackbox_time` wraps code and sends the execution time to an elapsed record.
+* `blackbox_time!` wraps code and sends the execution time to an elapsed record.

 ## Example